 You obviously can’t bring all your belongings with you while you are traveling.
 I have once met a guy who was dragging 3 suitcases around with him.
 THREE!
 I was so funny to watch him walk down the road with all that luggage around him.

 But that’s a hassle you should try to avoid.
 Many digital nomads travel with a backpack or one suitcase only.
 So yes, you will have to reduce your belongings to the bare necessities.
 Plus, you can’t go shopping whenever you feel like it because that would mean additional luggage.
-Means, you need to be more thoughtful when buying stuff.
+This means you need to be more thoughtful when buying stuff.

 While many nomads get used to this minimalistic lifestyle after a while, it can still be annoying sometimes.
 When you want to go out but don’t have the right outfit with you.
 Let alone matching shoes!
 Sometimes it’s the small things in life.